 If any items are missing or damaged, please contact FlightAware FlightFeeder support immediately and reference your FlightFeeder serial number.

 The FlightFeeder should be located indoors near a power outlet and an ethernet port.
-It doesn't have a reset or on/off switch, but you can power it off in the touchscreen menu by pressing: system -> system settings -> shutdown.
+The FlightFeeder doesn’t have a physical reset or on/off switch, but you can power it off in the touchscreen menu by pressing: system -> system settings -> shutdown.
 Once powered on and connected to the internet it will automatically configure itself to connect back to FlightAware.

 Outdoor GPS antenna and bracket for mast mounting.
 (This antenna must be used for the FlightFeeder to function properly)